natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Swordfish%20Mk%20I.md

 '''Pros:'''

-* Quite manoeuvrable
+* Surprisingly good manoeuvrability and turn time, can outturn most planes at rank
 * Good bomb load for its rank
 * Useful at downing vehicles in tank battles
 * Easy to aim bombs thanks to its low speed
 * One forward firing machine gun for taking out soft/light targets
 * One rear-facing machine gun that may prove itself useful
-* Like in real life, unlike most aircraft, it is easy to control at low speeds
+* Like in real life, unlike most aircraft, it is easy to control at low speeds; overall good low-speed performance
 * Engine cooling is great (does not overheat for a while even when on WEP)
 * Bombsight when using bombs allows for precise dropping of bombs